 New content or features represent opportunities to re-engage disinterested members.
 MemberPress integrates with email marketing services such as ActiveCampaign so you can always send a campaign out to drawing attention to exciting new offers:

-With studies to suggest that Americans spend over five hours per day checking their work and personal inboxes, an email blast can be an effective way to reignite interest among your audience.
+Studies suggest that Americans spend over five hours per day checking their work and personal inboxes.
+An email blast can be an effective way to reignite interest among your audience.

-It’s also beneficial to monitor member engagement.
-For example, you might track how often people log in, and how many members are active on their profiles.
-This can help you identify subscribers who are losing interest so you can take action to re-engage them.
+You also want to monitor member engagement.
+For example, track how often people log in, and how many members are active on their profiles.
+Identify subscribers who are losing interest so you can take action to re-engage them.

 You might also use segmentation to target disinterested customers with additional email campaigns.